Premium Inca Trail to Machu Picchu 5 Days / 4 Nights

 • Toiletries

-• Prescription medicines, please inform your trip leader of any medications you are taking.
+• Prescription medicines: Inform your trip leader about any medications.

 Important information